Chesterfield Canal: North from Staveley

 A map of the canal at Staveley in 1898, showing the locations of the Mineral Line bridge and modern basin.

 Progress beyond Staveley Basin was hampered by a railway bridge.
 The first bridge over the canal in this location was further to the east, and was erected in the 1850s, when the canal arm to Speedwell Colliery was filled in, to be converted to a railway.
 The Staveley Ironworks railway system was sold to the Midland Railway in the 1870s, who built a replacement line and bridge, to ease the sharpness of the curve.
 This area has suffered from subsidence, so when the canal was formally abandoned, the twin-track iron bow girder bridge was removed and the canal was filled in.
-A combination of the subsidence, and the use of a deep ballast base to enable tracks to be carried straight over any new bridge has reduced the available headroom by 2.25 m.
+A combination of subsidence, and the use of a deep ballast base to enable tracks to be carried straight over any new bridge had reduced the available headroom by 2.25 m.
 The solution adopted to overcome this was the construction of a dropped pound, with a new Staveley Town Lock (5a) immediately to the north of Staveley Basin to lower the level of the canal, and Railway Lock (5b) constructed just beyond the railway bridge.
 A syphon will maintain the water supply to the canal beyond the dropped pound.
 Staveley Town Lock was completed just in time for the Inland Waterways Association National Trailboat Festival, which was held at Staveley over the bank holiday weekend in late May 2016.

 The first boat passed through the lock on 26 May, and it was officially opened on 28 May.
-However, once the festival was over, a clay bund had been reinstated above the lock by 16 June, and the pound below it drained, in order to allow work to continue on the weir and spillway which carries excess water back to the River Rother.
-Although the track on the mineral line has been removed, its route had been reserved to provide access to a maintenance depot, for the High Speed 2 (HS2) railway project.
+However, once the festival was over, a clay bund was reinstated above the lock, and the pound below it drained, to allow work to continue on the weir and spillway which carries excess water back to the River Rother.
+Although the track on the mineral line had been removed, its route had been reserved to provide access to a maintenance depot, for the High Speed 2 (HS2) railway project.
 On 1 October 2017, the Trust received permission from Network Rail to investigate the bridge remains, and the infill was removed over the next few days.

+Railway Lock (5b) was subsequently named the Keith Ayling Lock, after the chair of the Chesterfield Canal Trust, who had been so influential in getting the canal restored during his tenure from 1991 to 2009.
+Construction of the new lock was underway in early 2026.
+Although the northern part of HS2 was cancelled in 2021, the route was still safeguarded, but this status was formally revoked in July 2025, allowing restoration of the canal through Staveley to proceed without threat.